The Power He “Knows Not”

 But the fact is that Harry Potter demonstrably came back from the celestial Kings Cross Station the Master of the Elder wand.
 No curse that Tom sent at him from that point touched him.
 Or, apparently anyone else, more than momentarily — although it was at least able to do something.
 Tom aquitted himself very well dueling with Slughorn, McGonagall and Shacklebolt.
 If all he was working with was his own magic, using a hostile wand, then he must once have been every bit as formidable as everyone keeps trying to claim.

 But look at the log: that wand had just killed Tom Riddle.
-The Harrycrux was Tom Riddle.
+The Harrycrux was Tom Riddle, after all.
 And furthermore, it was dead.
 More to the point, it was a piece of Tom Riddle that was *still connected* to the one still walking around and trying to use that wand.
 Who in the wand’s log now solidly registered Tom Riddle as a target.
 A dead target.

 Which is where I suspect that the real uniqueness of the Elder wand may be confusing the issue.
 Death handed that wand to Peverill and Peverill expected it to work for him.